Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Introduction

-We propose to use \emph{randomized incomplete $U$-statistics} instead of the usual, complete $U$-statistic given in \eqref{eq:complete-Ustat}.
+To accommodate irregularity, we propose to use \emph{randomized incomplete $U$-statistics} instead of the usual, complete $U$-statistic from~\eqref{eq:complete-Ustat}.
 That is, for a \emph{computational budget parameter} $N \leq |I_{n,m}|$ we randomly choose on average $N$ indices from $I_{n,m}$.
 Then the incomplete $U$-statistic is defined as the sample average of $h(X_{i_1}, \ldots, X_{i_m})$ taken only over the subset of chosen indices.
-The test statistic is formed equivalently as in \eqref{eq:teststat-complete} by replacing $U_n$ with the incomplete counterpart.
+The test statistic is then formed as in~\eqref{eq:teststat-complete} by replacing $U_n$ with the incomplete counterpart.

-The main theoretical contribution of this work is to show that the high-dimensional Gaussian approximation of incomplete $U$-statistics remains valid under \emph{mixed degeneracy}, i.e., the random variable $g_j(X_i)$ for an index $j \in \{1, \ldots, p\}$ is allowed to be either non-degenerate or approaches degeneracy at a specific rate for growing sample size $n$.
-In a certain sense, this is a further development of prior results in the literature which prove validity of the Gaussian approximation of incomplete $U$-statistics in either the fully non-degenerate case or the fully degenerate case \citep{chen2019randomized, song2019approximating}.
-That is, either \emph{all} variances $\sigma_{g,j}^2$ are bounded away from zero or \emph{all} of them are equal to zero.
+The main theoretical contribution of this work is to show that the high-dimensional Gaussian approximation of incomplete $U$-statistics remains valid under \emph{mixed degeneracy}, that is, for each index $j$, the variance of the H\'ajek projection $\sigma_{g,\theta,j}^2$ is allowed to take more or less arbitrary values, including zero.
+Therefore, our result covers testing hypotheses as in~\eqref{eq:nullhypothesis} when the underlying true parameter may be irregular or close to irregular.
+The setting of mixed degeneracy constitutes a further development of prior results in the literature which prove validity of the Gaussian approximation of incomplete $U$-statistics in either the fully non-degenerate case or the fully degenerate case \citep{chen2019randomized, song2019approximating}.
+That is, either \emph{all} variances $\sigma_{g,\theta, j}^2$ are bounded away from zero or \emph{all} of them are equal to zero.
 Our result is intermediate since we allow a different status of degeneracy for each index $j$.
 The crucial fact we exploit is that the asymptotic variance in the Gaussian approximation of the incomplete $U$-statistic is a weighted sum of the variance of the H\'ajek projection and the variance of the kernel itself.
-Hence, vanishing of the variance of the H\'ajek projection does not cause degeneracy of the asymptotic distribution.
-The approximation is valid when we choose the computational budget parameter of the same order as the sample size, i.e., $N = \mathcal{O}(n)$.
-In particular, our result covers testing polynomial hypotheses as in \eqref{eq:nullhypothesis} using incomplete $U$-statistics when the underlying true parameter may be close to singular.
+Hence, vanishing of the variance of the H\'ajek projection need not cause degeneracy of the asymptotic distribution.
+Indeed, the approximation is valid when we choose the computational budget parameter appropriately, typically of the same order as the sample size, i.e., $N = \mathcal{O}(n)$.